Sara Shakeel

-Sara Shakeel is a contemporary Pakistani artist known for using glitter and Swarovski crystals to create both digital and physical collages on photography and three-dimensional objects.
+Sara Shakeel is a Pakistani contemporary artist based in London.
+She is known for using glass crystals to create both digital and physical collages on photography and three-dimensional objects.

-Early life and education

-Shakeel taught herself Photoshop and used her artwork as a creative outlet for her emotions.

 Artistic career

+Shakeel first taught herself Photoshop and began using her artwork as an outlet for her emotions.

-Shakeel first gained fame through the social media platform Instagram where she has over one million followers.
+Shakeel began posting her art on the social media platform Instagram where she gained a following of over one million followers.
 In the fall of 2019, Shakeel released a capsule clothing collection in collaboration with the London-based retailer Browns as well as displaying her piece The Great Supper in their store.